 - MFT

 - LPCC

 - MFT/LPCC Combination

-- No Track
+- Self-designed (no license)

 The California Board of Behavioral Sciences bases the MFT Track on California State regulations, guidelines suggested by the American Association for Marriage and Family Therapy, and the California Association of Marriage and Family Therapists, and curriculum approval.
 Those choosing this track are qualified to sit for a MFT license exam after completing course work, practicum, and clinical hours in the State of California.